+ConnectiCon is a medium-sized multi-genre convention held annually in downtown Hartford, Connecticut.
+ConnectiCon also caters to fans of science fiction, fantasy, comics, webcomics, and Western animation.
 For its sixth year, ConnectiCon returned to the spacious Connecticut Convention Center, conveniently connected to the Hartford Downtown Marriott.
 Guests included science fiction actors Ellen Muth of Dead Like Me, Ethan Phillips and Robert Picardo from Star Trek: Voyager, bellydancer Amira Sa'id, and musical bands Konami Kode and Ikeda Katsu.
 The con also boasted an array of activities including panels, table-top gaming, concerts, AMVs, a masquerade, and several other cosplay events.
-Despite all the programing, however, events were so spread out that it was difficult to know what was going on and where.
+Despite it's "multi-genre" mission statement, however, ConnectiCon feels mostly like an anime convention, with almost identical programming to other New England anime conventions with a slight emphasis on webcomics.
+The sci-fi guests seemed tacked on as almost an afterthought, and no other programming really reflected the multi-genre theme.
+Even the theme for the masquerade was Pokémon, an anime property.
+Con organizers could easily solve this by allowing non-anime cosplay or music videos into the convention-run contests and encouraging paneling and programing around popular themes like Star Wars, Harry Potter, and Doctor Who.
+In addition, events were so spread out that it was difficult to know what was going on and where.
 Additional promotion and signage would likely help, as would a more organized staff.
-ConnectiCon would also benefit greatly by integrating the "multi-genre" aspect into its main programing as currently it is an anime con with sci-fi guests tacked on as almost an afterthought.
-This could easily be accomplished by allowing non-anime cosplay or music videos into the contests and encouraging paneling and programing around popular themes like Star Wars, Harry Potter, and Doctor Who.
-CTCon has a lot of potential to mature into a great event and it will be interesting to see how it evolves over the next few years.
+Overall, ConnectiCon has a lot of potential to mature into its own unique event; it will be interesting to see how it evolves over time.

 Sketch and Shiva's Weekend Breakdown: